-- 120-Day Evaluation Version (free of charge) - Full Version Single License
+- 120-Day Evaluation Version (free of charge) - Full Version License

 The evaluation version is full-featured and automatically expires 120 days after activation.
 Any attempt to set back the system date automatically terminates this version.
-You can purchase and then activate the full version of the application at any time, during or after the free evaluation, without reinstalling the software.
+You can purchase and then activate the full version of the TraceFinder application during or after the free evaluation without reinstalling the software.

-Each activation key is valid only for a single license.
+Each activation key is valid for two licenses.
 Any additional installation generates a different license and requires a different activation key.
 For software download and licensing questions, contact support at ThermoMSLicensing@thermo.com.